lord8266/chain_reaction/README.md

 # Prerequisites
 This application used [SDL](https://www.libsdl.org/) ( Simple DirectMedia Layer)
 ## Linux
-Run
 ```
 sh install.sh
 ```
 This will download and compile the required packages
-Files are downloaded by default to ~/sdl_source, You can change the directory in the sh file if you want
+Files are downloaded by default to ~/sdl_source
+You can change the directory in the sh file if you want

 # Compiling
 ```